YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 This app is for monitoring or configuring your AGH instance, not to use your AGH as a DNS server on your Apple device.
 See the section bellow for that!

-You can easilly configure this app:
+You can easily configure this app:

 - Add Instance
 - Choose a display name